WendaoLee/shareMyLearning/cpp/Generic Summary.md

 The differences between Pointer and Reference are:

-1. No null reference but have null pointer.
+1. No null reference but exists null pointer.
 2. When reference created,it unswervingly follow its target object.But the pointer can change.
 3. Reference should be initialized when declared.